“Do You Have a Formula When Considering a Business Purchase”?

 My preference, as I said, is to start (or acquire) a small or failing businesses with no overhead or debt and build it up.
 I’ve done this dozens of times myself…and I’ve helped more than a hundred entrepreneurs, clients and investors do the same thing.

 You can use the “three times net profit” formula as a guide or for reference but nothing more.
 It’s like judging the current “real” market value for something on eBay.

 But you have to take the CURRENT environment into account.

 Business Buying Formula #2

 The American Dream is Burning

 Anyone who watches the news can quite literally see the American Dream burn; people are unemployed, unable to pay bills, and losing their homes.
 What happened to the American Dream?

 Well here’s how we can restore it!
 Click here for details.

 Debt, overhead and inventory are business killers!
 Ask ANY restaurant owner, retail store owner or farmer (for starters) if this is true.
 When you launch a business and it’s already saddled with debt, not to mention overhead like inventory, equipment maintenance, vehicles, supplies, buildings, lawsuits, and taxes, etc…it sucks the life out of you and the business.
 Believe me… I know what I’m talking about.

-But his business holds more than a million dollars in debt, his vehicles are falling apart (employees don’t care), his building needs repair, and the market has changed, which means fewer sales and pickier customers.
+But his business holds more than a million dollars in debt, his vehicles are falling apart (employees don’t care), his building needs repair, and the market has changed (a depression), which means fewer sales and pickier customers.
 And so…my client may be handling debt and overhead problems better than most.
 But I think in the long run, it will affect him in a big way.